jerolimov/AFCalendarRequestOperation/README.md

 If you need to read other calender formats please add an issue for that.

+## Status

+Done:

+* General calender parsing into a simple model, see AFCalenderModel.h
+* Parsing of different date formats into NSDate
+* Tests for thats

+Missing:

+* Support for events in a sequence
+* Implement comperator to simple sort the events
+* AFNetworking client integration
+* AFNetworking operation integration

 ## Usage (not implemented yet!)

     NSURL* url = [NSURL URLWithString:@"https://www.google.com/calendar/ical/german__de%40holiday.calendar.google.com/public/basic.ics"];